 These tumors can occur as part of a genetic syndrome but most occur spontaneously with no known cause.
 When these tumors create pressure on a nerve, a person can feel back, arm or leg pain in addition to numbness or weakness.

 The most common types of nerve sheath tumors include schwannomas and neurofibromas.
 The exact cause of most nerve sheath tumors is unknown, but some patients may inherit the condition from their family.
 When the condition is inherited, it is known as Neurofibromatoses.

 Some patients with a nerve sheath tumor experience no pain, but some possible symptoms include:

-- A palpable mass under the skin
+- A tangible mass under the skin

 - Numbness or burning sensations

 - Weakness in the affected area

 Diagnosis of Nerve Sheath Tumors